-The term customer journey has been gaining popularity over the last decade, as a way to reflect the reality that your customer’s relationship with your product is rarely love at first sight.
+The term customer journey reflects the reality that your customer’s relationship with your product is rarely love at first sight.
 The buyer travels a long and winding road to adoption that includes recognizing a problem, researching a solution, discovering that your product exists, sizing up its attributes, overcoming doubt, calming the naysayers who may have a stake in the decision, securing the funds, and ultimately getting to “yes.”

-Recognition of the customer journey has led, in turn, to customer journey mapping.
-This new practice, arising from the Customer Experience discipline, is intended to help your team understand and build customer relationships that generate recurring revenue—follow-on sales, maintenance fees, upgrades, and repeat purchases—beyond the original sale.
+One technique that can help accomplish this is using customer journey mapping to visualize how your customers develop relationships with your company.
+This practice helps your team understand and build customer relationships that generate recurring revenue—follow-on sales, maintenance fees, upgrades, and repeat purchases—beyond the original sale.

 In flat organizations, customer journey mapping may draw in senior executives and could involve direct input from customers as well.
-But it should be fairly obvious that salespeople, right down to the individual reps, are crucially important players in capturing the customer’s journey for analysis, since Sales is the customer’s closest and most frequent touchpoint in your organization.
+But salespeople, right down to the individual reps, are crucially important players in capturing the customer’s journey for analysis since sales is the customer’s closest and most frequent touchpoint in your organization.

 The premise behind personas is that there are a finite number of well-worn paths by which people arrive at the realization that they have a need and that your product is an effective solution for it.
 The premise assumes that among customers who fit a given persona, people are reasonably consistent in how they approach the problem and solve it.